Org Unit

 Public Notices & Announcements

-Land & Resource Management Division received an application from Matanuska Electric Association requesting a 20’ wide public utility easement on Borough-owned property used by Skeetawk to install a utility service line to the ski lift for operations.
+The Land & Resource Management Division has received a request from Matanuska Electric Association (MEA) for a public utility easement to serve the new American Charter Academy.